 The key to successfully stopping sedatives for sleep is to very slowly taper the drug under medical supervision, plus add cognitive-behavioral therapy or other sleep-improving approaches if possible.

 For more on this topic, and for a handy (and research-proven) consumer handout that helps older adults stop benzodiazepines, see “How You Can Help Someone Stop Ativan.”
-This post also addresses the question of whether it’s ever okay for a senior to be on benzodiazepines.
+This article also addresses the question of whether it’s ever okay for an older person to be on benzodiazepines.

 - Cognitive-behavioral therapy for insomnia (CBT-I).
 This means special therapy that helps a person avoid negative thought patterns that promote insomnia, along with regular sleep habits, relaxation techniques, and other behavioral techniques that improve sleep.
 It has a good track record in research, which was recently covered by the NY Times.
 A new study also confirmed that CBT-I also benefits people who have insomnia combined with other medical or psychiatric conditions.

 - CBT-I can be done in person, and is also effective when done through online programs.
 Two online programs with proven clinical efficacy are Sleepio (see here for the study) and SHUTi.